Skip to main content

 Playing a campaign is the best way to experience Blightmeer.
 Through it, players can see their own warband rise and fall along with other players' warbands.
 They can experience an emergent narrative, as warbands battle each other.
 Some may become tentative allies, while others might hold grudges.
 Heroes will gain Scars or possibly perish, while Henchman will commit heroic deeds and get Promoted to Heroes themselves.

-The Factions that the warbands belong to will be seen, both through their appearances during in-game Events, but also as allies and enemies to warbands.
-Warbands will even do the Faction Agent's bidding at key points throughout the game to gain favour, before those Faction Agents help the warbands try to complete their own goals at the campaign finale.
-Faction Agents will become familiar faces, just as the Heroes of each warband will.
+The Neutral Heroes that reside in the city will interact with the warbands, both through their appearances during in-game Events, but also as allies and enemies to warbands.
+Warbands will even do the Neutral Hero's bidding at key points throughout the game to gain favour, before those Neutral Heroes potentially help the warbands try to complete their own goals at the campaign finale.
+Neutral Heroes will become familiar faces, just as the Heroes of each warband will.

 Once players are familiar enough with the rules, it's recommended to immediately jump into a campaign.